Corporate sociopolitical activism: Validity

-Researchers have found little validity in the phrase and have variously referred to it as a false, "dead", or a "myth".
-In a 2023 BBC article, public relations professor at Syracuse University, Tony D'Angelo pointed out that an important factor in corporate sociopolitical activism is commitment, saying "If you waffle, then people are going to rightly question what they really stand for.
-That's exactly the position that you don't want to be."
-Marketing firm owner Jordon McKauley made a similar comment, saying "Brands need to pick a position and stick to it", further explaining that Anheuser Busch's failures in the Bud Light incident were due to the fact that "they backed down.
-Both sides then see this as two-faced and inauthentic."
+Some researchers have found little validity in the phrase, arguing instead that diversity and inclusivity may be beneficial.

-In 2024, Unstereotype Alliance, a business initiative convened by UN Women published a study performed by researchers from the Saïd Business School at the University of Oxford, which analyzed data from 392 brands across 58 countries found that the catchphrase "Go woke, go broke" is wrong.
+In 2024, Unstereotype Alliance, a business alliance convened by UN Women that promotes inclusive advertising, published a study performed by researchers from the Saïd Business School at the University of Oxford, which analyzed data from 392 brands across 58 countries found that the catchphrase "Go woke, go broke" is wrong.
 The study found that businesses that authentically and positively portray diverse backgrounds led to a 3.5% increase in shorter-term sales and 16% increase in the longer term.
-The study was widely received as a rebuke to the claim that "going woke" meant companies were "going broke", with reports calling the phrase "dead" or a "myth" as a result.
+The study was regarded as a rebuke to the claim that "going woke" meant companies were "going broke", with reports calling the phrase a "myth" as a result.

-A March 2025 study published by researchers from the University of Auckland and Technological University Dublin referencing the catchphrase said that that the "dichotomy between "wokeness" and capitalism is both simplistic and increasingly out of step with corporate reality" and concluding that the "supposed conflict between ethics and economics is a false one.
-Courts, lawmakers and firms alike are recognising that social responsibility can support, rather than undermine, long-term value."

 In September 2025, film industry analyst and researcher Stephen Follows published an analysis of responses to 10,000 films, concluding that there was no consistent pattern that would indicate that progressive themes in movies negatively affected the success of movies.
 Summarizing "So is 'Go Woke, Go Broke' true?
-The short answer is no." Follows' analysis found that while some movies with "woke-adjacent theme" may be successful and others fail, "the same is true of films without those themes."
+The short answer is no", but added "it's not without grains of truth."
+Follows' analysis found that while some movies with "woke-adjacent theme" may be successful and others fail, "the same is true of films without those themes."
 His research instead found that the bad outcomes of movies are a result of poor execution, such as "heavy-handed political messaging, clumsy canon changes, or anachronistic dialogue reduce audience satisfaction and profitability."
 His research highlighted that inauthentic changes or portrayal, such as in historical movies can increase the risk of failures, while other genres, such as horror, thriller, sports or music films actively benefitted from "diverse casting and identity-driven stories" leading to a positive effect on commercial success.
 Follows' final conclusion was that "'Go Woke, Go Broke' does not hold up as a general rule.
 Films are too diverse, and audience responses too varied, for a cute slogan to explain outcomes across the whole industry."
+Follows nevertheless noted that there are risk: "Audiences react poorly when identity-driven changes are seen as imposed rather than motivated by character or story.
+The risks multiply when several shifts occur at once.